 4. “Nobody is perfect.
 But the most important thing is that you feel safe and confident when working with your potential wedding planner.”

-With her 8+ experience in event planning and on the catering side, together with the logistics team, she shares her tips on how to pick the right wedding caterer and things that you should ask/discuss/go-over with your potential wedding planner.
+With her 8+ experience in event planning and on the catering side, together with the logistics team, she shares her tips on picking the right wedding caterer and things that you should ask/discuss/go over with your potential wedding planner.

 Make sure to meet and greet your planners (not just the lead, but also the assistant and the rest of the team if possible!), ensure there is a vibe or a connection, you will be working with this person for the most important day of your life.

 Understand their commitments and rate; some planners do half-day, full-day, or 6 weeks leading up to the wedding.
 Make sure you understand what you want.

 This is probably the closest and longest relationship you will have with a wedding vendor.
 Like any relationship, both parties should be able to work on some differences.

 No matter how great the “chemistry” is, there will be discussions that will need some firmness and boldness.